ibm-cloud-docs/power-iaas/migration-strategies.md

 ### FalconStor StorSafe VTL
 {: storsafe-vtl}

-StorSafe VTL is an IBM-certified solution for migration, backup optimization, archive and data recovery (DR).
+StorSafe VTL is an IBM-certified solution for migration, backup optimization, archive, and data recovery (DR).

 StorSafe VTL is software that emulates physical tape drives and libraries to optimize backup and recovery both on-premises and in the cloud, as well as enable simple and easy migration from on-premises to {{site.data.keyword.powerSysFull}}.
 StorSafe VTL can backup IBM i or AIX workloads on-premises, replicate to a cloud-resident StorSafe VTL, and then restore to a {{site.data.keyword.powerSys_notm}}.
-Legacy tapes can be handled similarly.
+Similarly, legacy tapes can be handled.
 Here are some of the features of StorSafe VTL:

-- Non-disruptive and secure process that can scale to PB-sized workloads.
+- Nondisruptive and secure process that can scale to PB-sized workloads.
-- Deduplication & replication improves performance and reduces storage capacity.
+- Deduplication and replication improve performance and reduces storage capacity.
-- The same tool for on-premise and cloud that enables both workload and tape migrations.
+- The same tool for on-premises and cloud that enables both workload and tape migrations.
-- System and application data is deduplicated and compressed before transmitting over the network, thereby accelerating migration, even on the initial baseline transfer.
+- System and application data are deduplicated and compressed before transmitting over the network, thereby accelerating migration, even on the initial baseline transfer.
 - Replicated tapes land in Cloud Object Storage (COS) and can be used by the cloud VTL as a backup baseline without copying the data.
-- Migration leverages existing backup processes and tools leveraging existing environment and knowledge.
+- Migration uses existing backup processes and tools by using existing environment and knowledge.
 - Data replication can occur over time as part of the backups with final sync replication completed fast during regular backup windows.
 - FalconStor StorSafe VTL for {{site.data.keyword.powerSys_notm}} can take advantage of IBM low-cost COS storage for its repository.